ray-wienand/youtube-transcriber/README.md

 # Youtube Transcriber

 ---
-YouTube transcriber is an AI app that extracts the audio from a given YouTube video.
+YouTube transcriber is an AI app that extracts the audio from a given YouTube video. \
-It then uses the extracted audio file to transcribe it into a readable text format.
+It then uses the extracted audio file to transcribe it into a readable text format. \
+There are two options:
+1. Use openai-whisper to extract the video's audio and then transcribe it.
+2. Download the YouTube transcript and remove the timestamps.

 ## Tech Stack